RichardMinsooGo-ML/7_TF2_Object_Detection_Utils/07_COCO_json_to_YOLO_txt/README.md

 Prepare COCO json file like this folder stucture then execute python file.

-Then you can get text formats.
+Then you can get text format.

+    python COCO2Yolo.py